 I kept a pet-name for Kendall Falling in my mind; The Wide-Eyed Girl.
-Eyes that glistened and bounced around like pinballs; bold and brown.
+Eyes that glistened and bounced around like bold, brown pinballs.
 Those eyes searched over the cityscape and all therein; the passing motor cars and trucks, the glass and mortar towers, the walks and don’t walks, the hosed-over early morning sidewalks, the bodies of humans and pigeons hustling around for crumbs and the ones at rest taking it all in for a bit.
 Eyes determining.
-Making judgements.
+Making judgments.
 I couldn’t get enough of them.
 I thought they operated apart from her mind, like guide ships for her decisions.
 Proceeding with her own walk, don’t walk movements.

 A minute in her eyes could propel poets to fill chapbooks full of lovelorn and desperate verse.
 Painters to obliterate canvases with ambitious portraits and nudes.
 Singers to strain vocal chords with lyrics of dumb, fleeting love.
 I lost myself in her.
 Something I was not apt to do.
 Looking back, it was a wonderful feeling.
 Losing oneself in the thoughts of another.

 Kendall’s hair was dense and curly and autumn-streaked.
 Each strand seemed to tell a different story about her.
-In a similar way as a felled tree’s truck rings shows the seasons past.
+In a similar way as a felled tree’s trunk rings show the seasons past.
 Her hair, this season, this summer, was a little different, a little more humidity ravaged, a little more experienced.
-A little freer.
+A little more free.